openhab/openhab-js/README.md

 | `event`        | string                                                                                                               | channel based triggeres                | Event data published by the triggering channel.                                                               | `receivedEvent`        |
 | `payload`      | JSON formatted string                                                                                                | all                                    | Any additional information provided by the trigger not already exposed. "{}" there is none.                   | N/A                    |

-Note that in UI based rules `event`, and therefore everything carried by `event` are Java types (not JavaScript).
+Note that in UI-based rules `event`, and therefore everything carried by `event` are Java types (not JavaScript).
 Care must be taken when comparing these with JavaScript types:

 ```javascript
 var { ON } = require("@runtime")